35 Christmas Cookies We Can’t Wait to Pass Down

 These soft, cake-like cookies have a pleasant anise flavor that's distinct but not overpowering.
 I add red and green sprinkles for Christmas, but you could decorate them to suit any occasion.—Janice Eanni, Willowick, Ohio

 Ginger cookies are holiday hits.
-Tuck them into clean, recycled coffee cans wrapped in decorative paper.
+To package these Christmas cookies, tuck them into clean, recycled coffee cans wrapped in decorative paper.
 With a glue gun, add ribbon or trim. —Jessica Follen, Waunakee, Wisconsin

-As holiday gifts, these rich fruit- and nut-filled cookies are pretty and practical.
-Make them ahead—the taste actually gets better over time! —Julia Funkhouser, Carson, Iowa
+As holiday gifts, these rich fruit-and nut-filled cookies are pretty and practical.
+These are great make ahead Christmas cookies —the taste actually gets better over time! —Julia Funkhouser, Carson, Iowa

 I've never come across another spritz cookie like this - one calling for cream cheese as an ingredient.
 That helps to keep these wreaths moist a long time, while also adding a delicious flavor. —Dee Lein, Longmont, Colorado

 A hint of orange and cinnamon highlights these Christmastime classics.
 I like to add colorful sprinkles before baking them.
 The recipe is from a booklet that came with a cookie press in the 1950s…and I still have the press! —Sarah Bedia, Lake Jackson, Texas

 When my daughter, Jennifer, was 15 years old, she created this recipe as a way to combine two of her favorite flavors.
 They're great with a glass of milk. —Paula Zsiray, Logan, Utah

 Guests will stand in line to kiss the cook when these treats are served!
 For a change of pace, try them with chunky peanut butter, too. —Canada60, Tasteofhome.com Community